 Frank Holt was given a suspended sentence.
 The judge and Crown felt that he only went along with the plan out of fear for his safety if he had "squealed'.

 Krafchenko was found guilty and was hanged on July 9, 1914 at the Vaughan Street Jail in Winnipeg at the age of 33.
 He left behind a wife and infant child.

-As for the Burris Block, its name was sullied just months after it opened.
+As for the Burris Block, its name was sullied just months after it had opened.
 Subsequent "for rent" ads referred to it only as 686 Toronto Street.
-In the 1930s it was rechristened the Toronto Block, a name that appeared in for rent ads until the 1960s and that still appears above the door.
+In the 1930s, it was rechristened the Toronto Block, a name that still appears above the door.

-A scan through the Winnipeg Free Press archives show that its has had a quiet, uneventful existence ever since the arrest of "Bloody Jack".
+A scan through the Winnipeg Free Press archives show that it has had a quiet, uneventful existence ever since the arrest of "Bloody Jack".